WinBuilds/gmplib/README.md

 ## GMP WinBuild

-This is an unofficial repo.
-The Visual Studio project files can be found under the /windows directory.
+This is an unofficial repo cloned from [GMP 6.1](https://gmplib.org/repo/gmp-6.1/).

-These project files were derived from the project files created at [Matthew Oliver](https://github.com/Sibras)'s [ShiftMediaProject](https://github.com/ShiftMediaProject/), another good place to look for Windows builds.

-This fork specifically supports VS2015, [GMP 6.1](https://gmplib.org/repo/gmp-6.1/), and the output has been reconfigured to follow the pattern common all `winbuild` repositories, which is:
+The Visual Studio project files can be found under the `/windows` directory.
+The output has been reconfigured to follow the pattern common all `winbuild` repositories:

 1. Output goes to:<br>
 `$(SolutionDir)..\..\..\..\\build_<tool>_<platform>\<configuration>\[lib|bin|include]`